 Arranges for audit or review of church financial records and practices.

-Prepares financial statements for presentation to the Annual Congregational Meeting and for annual submission to .
+Prepares financial statements for presentation to the Annual Congregational Meeting and for annual submission to BCC.

 Regularly

 In the event that payroll is handled within the church, the Treasurer shall ensure the following items are completed in a timely basis: